Liutciia/Liutciia/README.md

 Here are some of the tools and technologies I work with:

 Programming Languages: Python, SQL

-Data Analysis: Pandas, NumPy, Scikit-Learn, TensorFlow, Keras Data Visualization: Matplotlib, Seaborn
+Data Analysis: Pandas, NumPy, Scikit-Learn, TensorFlow, Keras

+Data Visualization: Matplotlib, Seaborn

-Machine Learning: Regression, Classification, Clustering, Deep Learning, NLP Database Management: MySQL, PostgreSQL
+Machine Learning: Regression, Classification, Clustering, Deep Learning, NLP

+Database Management: MySQL, PostgreSQL

 Tools & Platforms: Jupyter Notebooks, Git

 Other Skills: Data Cleaning, Feature Engineering, A/B Testing, Time Series Analysis

 ---

 📝 Projects

-1. Product recommendation

-Developed a KNN model to recommend product.
+1. Product recommendation - developed a KNN model to recommend product.

-2. Sentiment Analysis of Customer Reviews

-Built a Naive Bayes model to create a review classifier for the Google Play store.
+2. Sentiment Analysis of Customer Reviews - built a Naive Bayes model to create a review classifier for the Google Play store.

-3. Predicting diabetes

-Created a Random Forest model to predict diabetes.
+3. Predicting diabetes - created a Random Forest model to predict diabetes.

-4. Image Classifier

-Designed a deep learning model to classify images based on their content.
+4. Image Classifier - designed a deep learning model to classify images based on their content.

 Check out my repositories for more exciting projects and code samples!